haglobah/manzanit0.github.io/_posts/2019-05-21-understanding-genservers.md

 In order to make that test pass, we kind of do have to write a little bit of code.
 First we need the `init/0` function, but we also need the loop we talked about which will be storing the state for us and a way to send back the response.
-If you've tinkered around with Genservers a little, you will know that they allow the consumers to send both synchronous and asynchronous messages via `call/2` and `cast/2`.
+If you've tinkered around with GenServers a little, you will know that they allow the consumers to send both synchronous and asynchronous messages via `call/2` and `cast/2`.
 In this case, we're trying to develop a function similar to `call/2` – a function which waits for the server to create the response and return it.